Client: UK Member Association

 The application was presented to representatives of each association member at their annual meeting and met with a hugely positive response.
 The ability for members to be able to manage their own information in an easy to use format was well received and the modern look and feel embraced as a key indicator of the modernisation of the organisation.

 The use of serverless technologies in Azure has allowed the development to provide a more cost-efficient application that can scale automatically.
-The techniques discovered through the implementation have also allowed other applications to be implemented more efficiently and are easily testable and deployable across multiple Azure environments, giving the flexibility required in modern application development.
+The methodologies developed during the implementation have also allowed other applications for the cient to be implemented more efficiently.
+As well as making them easily testable and deployable across multiple Azure environments, providing the flexibility required in modern application design.

 Want to discover more about the journey to serverless?